-Morton make the long journey north to take on Inverness Caledonian Thistle tomorrow with the objective of rebounding from last Saturday’s 5-1 loss to Ayr United at Cappielow.
+Morton make the long journey north tomorrow to take on Inverness Caledonian Thistle following last Saturday’s 0-0 with Ayr United at Cappielow.

 Morton Milestones and Significant Stats

-1 – Reece Lyon made his first league appearance for the club against Ayr United last weekend.
+1 – Keelan O’Connell made his first appearance for Morton last week against Ayr United.